 Dexter is a big fan of good food in general (he heaps praises upon Rita's cooking), but has a thing for cuban sandwiches.

 Shows up a few times (of course) in Honor Harrington.
-Vieing for "most notable" are Honor's predilection for hot chocolate, and the absolute adoration of celery that Nimitz shares with his entire (carnivorous!) species.
-Other noticeable standbys are Old Tillerman Ale (seemingly the only beer Manticoran officers ever share) and "Delacourt", the vintage of wine that Honor breaks out to celebrate any really special occasion.
+Vying for "most notable" are Honor's predilection for hot chocolate, and the absolute adoration of celery that Nimitz shares with his entire (carnivorous!) species.
+Meanwhile, Honor's best friend, Michelle Henke, is later on shown to have a terrible fondness for doughnuts.
+Other noticeable standbys are Old Tilman Ale (seemingly the only beer Manticoran officers ever share), and Delacourt, the vintage of wine that Honor breaks out to celebrate any really special occasion.

 Pumuckl: The kobold protagonist of a German children's series craves chocolate (but who doesn't?)